 Note: Workspace Owners and Admins can manage teammates’ roles, which sets each teammate’s access to admin, design, and publishing permissions.
 For more information regarding roles and permissions, please visit our Workspace roles and permissions article.

 In this lesson you’ll learn how to:

-Collaboration inside the Designer is a feature available for full members of team account plans.
-To start working collaboratively on a project:
+Collaboration inside the Designer is a feature available for all members of a Workspace.
+To access your site:

-When you’re in Design mode, as soon as other people open the same project, you’ll see their avatars or initials added to the upper right of the Designer, which indicates additional team members are editing content in your project.
+When you’re in Design mode, as soon as other people open the same site, you’ll see their avatars or initials added to the upper right of the Designer, which indicates additional team members are editing content in your site.

-Alternatively, if you open your project in the Designer and another teammate of yours is also in the Designer already in Design mode, you’ll be placed in Edit mode.
+Alternatively, if you open your site in the Designer and another teammate of yours is also in the Designer already in Design mode, you’ll be placed in Edit mode.

 Edit mode allows you to edit content in the Designer while another teammate builds and designs the structure of your site in Design mode.
 Multiple people can be in the Designer at the same time, but only one person can use Design mode, and the remainder of your team can use Edit mode to add or edit content.

-Your editing status appears in the upper right corner of the Designer alongside avatars of your teammates who are working in the project, too.
+Your editing status appears in the upper right corner of the Designer alongside avatars of your teammates who are working in the site, too.

 Teammates in Edit mode can work with the following content: